-A shape–shifter when it comes to literary form, Urrea has said that he allows the story he desires to tell to determine the form and genre of the work.
-He has authored four books of poetry, one book of short stories, four novels, and five works of nonfiction and memoir.
+A shape-shifter when it comes to literary form, Urrea has said that he allows the story he desires to tell to determine the form and genre of the work.
+He has authored books of poetry, short stories, novels, and works of nonfiction and memoir.

 Although his novels and nonfiction are bestsellers, Urrea often acknowledges that his favorite form is poetry: he enjoys creating hybrid forms that are highly noncommercial.